stutzlab/lets-do-it/README.md

 It is part of the developer job to document, implement and test technical things so that other developers know how to collaborate in a project without too much burden.

 Do you have a certain POSTMAN file, or and tricky command line that you used during development for testing parts of the software?
 Probably other developers would like to have access to this line too.
 A great place to put those things is in the README.md file inside the Git repository itself.
 Be a friend of other developers!
-You don't have to wait until having a component of great documentation about something.
-Use the README as the place for storing even loosy or incomplete commands that you use.
+You don't have to wait until having a great documentation about something.
+Just start writing things and during the time you enhance it.
+Evolve documentation as you evolve the software itself.
+Use the README as a place for storing even loosy or incomplete commands that you use.
 It is better than nothing.

 ### Typical Workflow - putting all together